albertocarm/bayescores/README.md

 quantify clinical benefit by accounting for both survival prolongation and cure rates.

-The package includes functions to:

-- Simulate realistic survival data from a mixture cure model.
+Key Features

-- Fit Bayesian Accelerated Failure Time (AFT) mixture cure models using Stan.
+- Fit Robust Bayesian Models: Implements Bayesian Accelerated Failure Time (AFT) mixture cure models using Stan.
+The framework allows you
+  to:

+- Incorporate empirical and skeptical priors to stabilize inference and reduce bias, especially with immature data.

+- Use the unique properties of AFT mixture cure models to quantify clinical benefit in a novel way.

+- Assess Data Maturity: Run a novel non-identifiability test on the model’s parameters.
+This check serves as a statistical proxy for data maturity, helping to determine if the follow-up is sufficient to reliably estimate the long-term benefit.

+- Calculate Holistic Benefit Scores: Compute the final clinical benefit score, the BayeScores.

+- The score is derived using concave functions to more realistically reflect clinical utility (e.g., ensuring diminishing returns for each additional month of survival).

-- Visualize model results and diagnostics.
+- Includes comprehensive visualization tools to display the scores, results, and all model diagnostics.

-- Calculate and visualize BayeScores to provide a holistic measure of clinical benefit.
+- Simulate Realistic Scenarios: Generate complex survival data from mixture cure models to validate methods, perform power analyses, and plan future studies.

 ## Installation